Your Application Should Include:

 - Pearson Test of English: First-year applicant: 61.00.
 Transfer applicant: 56.00

-If you are already in the U.S. on a non-immigrant visa, the International Students and Scholars Office can help you determine your status eligibility to study in the U.S. For questions or additional information please email: email@example.com or call 978-934-2383.
+If you are already in the U.S. on a non-immigrant status, International Students and Scholars Office (ISSO) can help you determine your eligibility to study in the U.S. For questions or additional information please email: ISSO@uml.edu or call 978-934-2383.